WAcry/GDTS/README.md

 will simply skip it.
 Lease mechanism of etcd ensure that the lock is released after the task is finished or the worker dies.

-Master and Workers will not communicate directly.
+Manager and Workers will not communicate directly.
 Both of them send and get information through etcd.
 Most data is stored in etcd, such as information of all jobs, registered healthy workers, locks, etc.
-With the watcher mechanism of etcd, worker can easily know new jobs assigned and the master can easily know the status of workers.
+With the watcher mechanism of etcd, worker can easily know new jobs assigned and the manager can easily know the status of workers.

-After executing a task, the worker will send the execution result to the mongodb too, so that the master can easily get the logs and offers an API for it.
+After executing a task, the worker will send the execution result to the mongodb too, so that the manager can easily get the logs and offers an API for it.